PrestaShopCorp/module-lib-mbo-installer/README.md

     'ps_version' => string
     'php_version' => string
-    'locale' => string // the shop locale 'dependencies' => [ // an array of all the dependencies defined + MBO [
+    'locale' => string // the shop locale
+    "help_url" => string // The Url Given in hepl_url config, or by default, an URL to PrestaShop support 'dependencies' => [ // an array of all the dependencies defined + MBO [
             'name' => 'ps_mbo'